 Welding Symbols Guide and Chart Fillet Weld and Groove Weld – In order to communicate with others, living being invented a language.
 A language can help individuals to achieve what they want, and for the larger community to achieve wonder.
-Thanks to human’s language, we human can reach the pinnacle of development that currently no other creature can contest.
+Thanks to human language, we humans can reach the pinnacle of development that currently no other creature can contest.

-In a work field like engineering, there are so many terms that will make scholars scratch their head in confusion, not necessarily because they’re dumb, but because they’re not accustomed to the way the language is applied.
-To further add, the engineering field also incorporates drawings and symbols in addition to words itself.
+In a work field like engineering, there are so many terms that will make scholars scratch their heads in confusion, not necessarily because they’re dumb, but because they’re not accustomed to the way the language is applied.
+To further add, the engineering field also incorporates drawings and symbols in addition to the words themselves.
 Giving you enough insight as to why communicating efficiently and effectively is so important.

-AWS Weld Symbols Chart for All Type Joint:
+AWS Weld Symbols Chart :

-SPECIFIC LANGUAGE IN WELDING
+SPECIFIC LANGUAGE IN WELDING.

 Looks pretty crazy right?
-Imagine if that many information is written in words, it could take pages, therefore taking hours to write and more hours to interpret, thus making the job less time-efficient and in the end prolonging the manufacturing process.
+Imagine if that much information is written in words, it could take pages, therefore taking hours to write and more hours to interpret, thus making the job less time-efficient and in the end prolonging the manufacturing process.

 WELDING SYMBOLS ELEMENTS

 Now we know that the welding information is compressed so much in the welding symbols.
-We need to learn the different aspect of every single element to avoid misinterpretation.
+We need to learn the different aspects of every single element to avoid misinterpretation.
 Basically, there are 3 parts of the welding symbol:

 The arrow is the part that specifies the location of welding at one end and connected to the reference line in the other.
 The arrow segment contains the following:

-- CIRCLE INJUNCTION: the circle that centered where the arrow and the reference line intersected is being used to indicate that the weldment is circling the joint.
+The circle that centered where the arrow and the reference line intersected is being used to indicate that the weldment is circling the joint.
 Commonly found in fillet weld, where you need to fully weld the joint even to the smallest part of the joint, so basically it’s like welding a pipe which is full round weld is necessary.
 It may or may not be there depending on the design of the joint.

-- THE FLAG: no, it’s not there to indicate which nationality the designer is.
+No, it’s not there to indicate which nationality the designer is.
 Just like how it’s described in figure 1, it tells you whether the welding should be done in the workshop (with the absence of the flag) or in the field during assembly or erection (with the flag being there).
 Such information is important because it deals with the process sequence that you clearly don’t want to disrupt.

 The Reference Line.